RTIInternational/ckanext-summarystats/docs/source/index.md

         return stats_df
 ```

-When a dataset's resource is created or updated, summarystats will call `is_eligible` to see if it should `calculate_stats`.
+When a dataset's resource is created or updated, summarystats will call `is_eligible_for_summarystats` to see if it should `calculate_summarystats`.

 ## What sort of summary stats might be calculated?

 A simple example could be a dataset containing tabular data resources where each row is a person's favorite food.
-Using this plugin, you could implement a `is_eligible` function that checks if the dataset does indeed contain such data, then implement a `calculate_stats` function to summarize the data to determine the top 10 favorite foods in the dataset.
+Using this plugin, you could implement a `is_eligible_for_summarystats` function that checks if the dataset does indeed contain such data, then implement a `calculate_summarystats` function to summarize the data to determine the top 10 favorite foods in the dataset.

 ## Handling errors